Binomial distributions

 If it exhibits the following symptoms, binomial distribution may be for you

-• for number of times something happened out of nn tries
+• for the expected number of “successes” out of nn independent tries

 For picking items from a large pool (in the ~thousands), selection without replacement can still be approximate by binomial distribution.